-It is bound to happen sooner or later-your morning mail contains a notice from EEOC informing you your company has been accused of employment discrimination by a current, former, or prospective employee, and the agency wants you to provide a lot of information and documents.
+This article provides an overview of the Equal Employment Opportunity Commission (EEOC) administrative process.
+It is bound to happen sooner or later - your morning mail contains a notice from EEOC informing you your company has been accused of employment discrimination by a current, former, or prospective employee, and the agency wants you to provide a lot of information and documents.
 If it is the first time you have received such a notice, a basic understanding the administrative process will go a long way to keeping your blood pressure in check, and helping you evaluate about how best to respond.

-Both federal and Texas law prohibit discrimination in employment on the basis of race, sex, age, disability, national origin, religion and color, and the EEOC and the Texas Commission on Human Rights (TCHR), respectively, are the administrative agencies charged with responsibility to enforce these laws.
+Federal law prohibits discrimination in employment on the basis of race, sex, age, disability, national origin, religion and color, and the EEOC is the federal administrative agency charged with responsibility to enforce these laws.
 Filing a timely charge of discrimination is, generally, required before a person can file a discrimination lawsuit.
-To be "timely," the charge has to be filed either with the TCHR within 180 days of the date of the alleged discrimination, or with the EEOC within 300 days.
+To be "timely" under EEOC rules the charge has to be filed within 300 days of the date of the alleged discrimination.

 The EEOC is required to conduct an investigation of the charge.
 Often, however, the initial notification will includes an invitation to participate in informal, non-binding mediation.
 Mediation allows the parties to come together in a confidential, informal setting to attempt to resolve the matter before it potentially spirals out of control.
 Although you are not obligated to agree to mediation, in appropriate cases-particularly if the complainant is not yet represented by a lawyer-mediation may provide an inexpensive opportunity for early resolution of a charge.
 Additionally, even if mediation does not resolve the matter, you may learn additional information from the complainant during the course of the mediation which will better enable you to effectively respond to the charge.